Battle of the Bands will return on May 15.

 Who’s going to look after you in your old age?

-Having children doesn’t guarantee you’ll be taken care of.
-Elder neglect and abuse is on the rise.
+Having children doesn’t guarantee you’ll be looked after.
+Elder neglect and abuse are on the rise.

 We can make our own arrangements while still of sound mind and body.

 It’s your duty to procreate.
 Otherwise, humanity will become extinct.

 [This argument is also used by anti-gay marriage factions.]

 There are still enough people in this world willing and able to have children.

 Let them fulfill their destiny as we fulfill ours.
 Live and let live!